Partners For Success® Family Support Worker

-- Initiate conversation with school staff and families in order to target families of students who are not demonstrating academic success.
-Engage parents and students in creating a home environment that encourages learning and promotes increased parental involvement in school.
+- Initiate conversation with school staff in order to target families of students who are not demonstrating academic success and gather tools from school staff in order to engage parents in creating a home environment that encourages learning and promotes increased parental involvement in school.

 - Follow-up with referrals from school staff, 360 Communities co-workers, self-referrals and community partners.

-- Complete family intake based on family strengths, needs and risks (school success as it relates to academic success, domestic and sexual violence, basic needs, housing, county and community resources, child maltreatment and neglect).
+- Complete family intake based on family strengths, needs and risks (school success as it relates to academic success, basic needs, isolation, informal and formal support systems, child maltreatment, child neglect and domestic abuse).

-- Provide appropriate service coordination in response to intake and family plan, either through connecting to services within 360 Communities or through a referral basis (this may include, but is not limited to: home visitation, advocacy, and wrap around facilitation).
+- Provide appropriate service coordination in response to intake and family plan, either through connecting to services within 360 Communities or through a referral basis (this may include, but is not limited to: targeted services, home visitation, advocacy, safety planning, resource referral, transporting students/families, and wrap around facilitation).